OmegaNalphA/AI-Slack-Summarizer/README.md

 # AI-Slack-Summarizer
 A proof-of-concept to leverage GPT-4 and Slack to summarize the key points in a week long discussion and discuss them.
+Longer discussion over [on twitter](https://twitter.com/WorldofAnshul/status/1678836543920959493)

 This was written in Elixir, using Elixir Livebooks.
 To get it working, check out the documentation [at the livebook github](https://github.com/livebook-dev/livebook) or install Elixir on your machine and run it using IEX.